react-smart-component/gitbook/README.md

-# generator-rsc
+# react-smart-component gitbook app

-Scaffold out a react-smart-component
+A gitbook generator for react-smart-component